neilotoole/sq-web/content/en/docs/tutorial.md

 ---
-title: "Tutorial"
+title: Tutorial
-description: "sq tutorial"
+description: sq tutorial
-lead: ""
+lead: ''
 draft: false
 images: []
 weight: 1040
 toc: true
 ---

-This tutorial walks through sq's features.
+This tutorial walks through `sq`'s features.

 If you haven't installed `sq`, see [here](/docs/install).
 If you've already installed `sq`, check that you're on a recent version like so:

 ```shell